minerllabs/minerl/docs/source/tutorials/minecraft_commands.rst

 Advanced use
 ---------------
-If for some reason you need to execute multiple commands in the same time step, you can either spawn in a series of Minecraft Command Blocks or load a World from file with a chain of command blocks.
-This level of complexity shouldn’t be needed, but could be useful if you need to execute many distinct commands in a row.
+If for some reason you need to execute multiple commands in the *same* time step, you can either spawn in a chain of Minecraft Command Blocks or load a world from file with a chain of command blocks.
+This level of complexity shouldn’t be needed, but could be useful if you need to execute many distinct commands and dont want to spread them over multiple time steps.